swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 - Updated link to Sambi attribute specification.

 - Section 3.3.2, "The mappedPersonalIdentityNumber and personalIdentityNumberBinding Attributes", was updated.

+- Section 3.3.3, "Conversion of eIDAS Attributes", was extended to contain mappings for the optional eIDAS attributes: Nationality, CountryOfBirth, TownOfBirth, CountryOfResidence, PhoneNumber and EmailAddress.

 **Changes between version 1.6 and version 1.7:**